 Maintaining your furnace can help more than you’d think in the time in between furnace service appointments.
-One of the simplest, and crucial, ways to take care of your furnace lies in changing your furnace filter.
-Having a filthy air filter could contribute to a number of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.
+One of the easiest, and crucial, ways to take care of your furnace lies in replacing your furnace filter.
+Having a filthy air filter can contribute to a variety of negative problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be replaced every month and 3 inch filters need to be swapped out every three months, dependent on the recommendations of the filter manufacturer.
+1 inch filters normally need to be changed every month and 3 inch filters should be swapped out every three months, dependent on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it could make sense to replace your filter more often as a result of pet dander.
-If a family member deals with allergies or asthma, contemplate switching out your home’s air filter more often to help ease their symptoms.
+- Home habits: if you have pets in your home, it could make sense to change your filter more often as a result of pet dander.
+If a family member deals with allergies or asthma, contemplate switching out your home’s air filter more frequently to help with their symptoms.

-Now you’re likely wondering how to swap out your furnace filter.
-Obviously this will change depending on what furnace you have, but typically:
+Now you’re probably wondering how to swap out your furnace filter.
+Inevitably this will change depending on what furnace you have, but normally:

-At Strand Brothers Service Experts, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+At Strand Brothers Service Experts, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 512-596-1257 or arrange an appointment with us online.

-- Open or take off the air filter panel near the bottom of your furnace to uncover an open compartment.
+- Open or take off the air filter panel around the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal brackets.

-- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and take it out of the compartment.